Baryons, Skyrmions and $\theta$-periodicity anomaly in chiral and vector-like gauge theories: Chiral gauge theories: symmetries and baryons

 where $U(1)_{\chi\eta}$ is the non-anomalous combination of $U(1)_{\chi}$ and $U(1)_{\eta}$ and in table \ref{tab:chietaTab} we denoted as $U(1)_{\rm an}$ the anomalous continuous subgroup.
 The global symmetry group of the model is therefore

 \paragraph{The CFL phase} In Ref. \cite{Bolognesi:2021yni} it was shown that the 't Hooft anomaly-matching conditions are not fulfilled in the confining phase.
-They are compatible with the color-flavor locking phase with condensates\footnote{ Which cannot be weakly coupled, as shown in \cite{Li:2025tvu} using exact functional RG methods.}
+They are compatible with the color-flavor locking phase with condensates\footnote{Which cannot be weakly coupled, as shown in \cite{Li:2025tvu} using exact functional RG methods.} { } where $c_{\chi\eta}$ is a gauge-dependent constant.
+The unbroken symmetry group is then, for $N$ even